landont168/stockle/README.md

 ### todo:

+- improve responsiveness of app (header + gameboard) - use mui grid for game board instead?
 - dockerize app and deploy with aws? (run python script in venv, build frontend, etc)
-- eventually make app responsive with css? (dont wanna do this tbh)
--